 See Related: Best Day Trips from San Francisco, California

 8. Kuala Lumpur, Malaysia

 Kuala Lumpur is a city you must visit on your next solo trip.
-The city is famous for its amazing tourism business just like other Southeast Asian hotspots like Bangkok and Singapore.
+The town is famous for its excellent tourism business, just like other Southeast Asian hotspots like Bangkok and Singapore.
 It is a city of culture, possessing fantastic arts and traditional local crafts.

-The city is one of the best places to travel for solo shopping adventures, especially in the Bukit Bintang district.
+The city is one of the best places to travel for solo shopping, especially in the Bukit Bintang district.
 The district is home to several malls and high-end retailers.

 Kuala Lumpur is famous for its monkeys which you may find plentiful.
-While here you simply must try the street food; it’s so inexpensive you won’t have to watch how much you’re spending – just watch out for the monkeys!
+While here, you simply must try the street food; it’s so inexpensive you won’t have to watch how much you’re spending – watch out for the monkeys!

-The cost of accommodation is also fantastically low, and there are literally thousands of hotels to choose from.
+The cost of accommodation is also meager, and there are thousands of hotels to choose from.
 You can get a room at the clean, modern Summer Suites Residences for less than $20 a night.